 Including the advocacy actions above, there are many things you can do from your home to continue to support women, children, and families through this crisis.
 Here are a few:

 - Register people to vote or request an absentee ballot.
 You can now encourage people to register people to vote straight from the confines of their home using NCJW’s online voter registration tool.
-Even if you are already registered to vote, you can use the same tool to request an absentee ballot for your upcoming primary (if it hasn’t already happened) or general election.
+Even if you are already registered to vote, you can use the same tool to request an absentee ballot for your upcoming primary (if it hasn’t already happened) or the general election.
 Just follow the steps in the link and it will ask you if you are already registered.
 When you choose yes, it will direct you to absentee ballot sign up.

 - Contact your senators and ask them to reauthorize the Violence Against Women Act.
 We are in the midst of a pandemic–and a domestic violence crisis.
 The current COVID-19 crisis is making it even more difficult for survivors of domestic violence to seek help.
 We need the Violence Against Women Reauthorization Act NOW.